rogusdev/chrome-drag-drop-bug/README.md

 # wasm-drag-drop-test
-Test Rust WASM web_sys drag &amp; drop DragEvent for quotes in filenames
+Test Chrome drag &amp; drop event failures for quotes in filenames.
+Originally intended for demo-ing a bug in Rust WASM web_sys, but then determined to be a Chrome specific issue, even without WASM.

+A non-wasm (raw javascript) implementation [nonwasm.html] is provided to demonstrate that it also experiences the issue in Chrome.

 ## Testing
 Generally: run `./r` to start the server (must have rust + trunk installed).
 Drag & drop files into the outlined box.
 See the output below the drop zone.